PEtab-dev/petab_test_suite/README.md

     cd petab_test_suite
     petabtests_create

-## Evaluating results
+## Evaluate results

 To evaluate how a tool performs on a given test problem, three metrics are
 employed: Simulations, chi2 value and log-likelihood.
-A tool can be said to cover a test problem if simulations and log-likelihood match to the ground truth values up to some tolerance, which is specified for each problem.
+A tool can be said to cover a test problem if any of those values matches the ground truth values up to some tolerance.
+TODO A table with cases as rows will be created, with a column for each tool, indicating whether the test case is covered.
+Additional information if the tool allows to compute e.g. likelihood, or only chi2 values, is supposed to be provided.